fuzzzerd/NoteToSelf/content/blog/2019/fixing-filemaker-web-viewer.md

 There are several ways to set the document mode that the control uses, and this behaves much like the IE the full browser.
 It can be specified couple ways.

-### HTTP Header sent from the web server hosting the content loaded in the control.
+### HTTP Header sent from the web server hosting the content loaded in the control

 This can be done many ways, depending on the server system in question.
 A simple way for a site hosted by IIS is to simply add this to web.config: